Emily Griffen

 Victoria Wilson

-Before coming to Amherst College, I worked at Paul Quinn College in Dallas, Texas, for five years as first Special Assistant to the President and finally the Dean of the Work Program.
-It was there that I discovered my passion for advising and supporting students during their transition to the next exciting phase of their lives post-graduation.
+I joined the Loeb Center team in 2016 and have held various student-facing positions in the office.
+Before coming to Amherst College, I worked at Paul Quinn College in Dallas, Texas, for five years as, first, Special Assistant to the President and finally the Dean of the Work Program.
+There, I discovered my passion for advising and supporting students during their transition to the next exciting phase of their lives post-graduation.

-I am a Tar Heel, born and bred, and received my B.A. in English from the University of North Carolina at Chapel Hill.
-I received my Masters in Public Policy from Duke University.
+I am a Tar Heel, born and bred.
+I received a Bachelor of Arts in English from the University of North Carolina at Chapel Hill and a Masters in Public Policy from Duke University’s Sanford School of Public Policy.
+Outside work, I am an avid reader, history buff, and creative writer.